evbacher/gd2md-html/html-verification.md

 * ALERTS: 6 -->

 <p>
-This is a raw conversion from a Google Doc (For verification purposes: use HTML headings and Reckless mode options for Markdown conversion, no other options.
-Reckless mode only for HTML conversion).
+This is a raw conversion from a Google Doc (For verification purposes: use HTML headings and Reckless mode options for Markdown conversion, no other options).
 </p>
 <h1>MAIN: Docs to Markdown (GD2md-html)</h1>